Site Analysis and Project Language for the Sant’Anna Institute

 We were joined by Pasquale Liguori, a master craftsman of the Vietri ceramics tradition, and Vincenzo Consalvo, Pasquale’s nephew and apprentice.
 Pasquale discovered pottery as a child and quickly became hooked by it.
 As the legend goes, when he went to a master potter and asked to work for him, he was initially brushed off for being too young and too short.
 But when he persisted, the master pinned a banknote to the wall and challenged him to make ten cups by the end of the day.
 So he made one hundred.

 Luckily, Pasquale didn’t harbor such high expectations from us, but was still very generous and enthusiastic about sharing his knowledge.
 First, we made clay pots on a pottery wheel, with different shapes each.
-Pasquale helped quite a lot, but we really got the feeling of it.
+Pasquale and Vincenzo helped quite a lot, but we really got the feeling of it.
 And they look great.

 Then we moved on to making tiles, which starts with… making a pizza.
 A thick pizza with clay instead of dough, but with the same rolling pin and the same rolling motions.
 Where our part really kicked in was in planning the layout for cutting these pizzas into a series of differently-shaped tiles that would come together as a rich pattern.
 Next time, we’ll work on producing their finishing layer.
 If all goes well, they might even find their place in the project we’ll build.